Dagem-H-Tewodros/Formula-1-Driver-and-Constructors-Performance-Analysis/README.md

 5. **Dashboard Creation**
    - Created a Power BI dashboard that’s interactive and easy to use.
    - Features include a timeline of key events, profiles of drivers and teams, performance visuals for different tracks, and dynamic views of race results and qualifying performances.
+You can explore the Power BI dashboard [here](#) *(Link to be inserted later)*.

 ## Key Takeaways
 - Discovered periods of dominance by certain teams and drivers.